Culper Ring: Background

-Prior to British Major General William Howe's move from Staten Island, George Washington had received information of varying utility from individual spies working independently and without significant direction, such as Lawrence Mascoll.
+Before British Major General William Howe's move from Staten Island, George Washington had received information of varying utility from individual spies working independently and without significant direction, such as Lawrence Mascoll.
 After evacuating the Continental Army from Brooklyn Heights, Washington asked William Heath and George Clinton to set up "a channel of information" on Long Island, but he did not yet try to establish permanent agents behind enemy lines.

 Instead, he sought volunteers for espionage missions.
 Among them was Captain Nathan Hale, who went to New York City under a false identity but was quickly captured by the British and executed on September 22, 1776.
-This made Washington realize that a more discreet and well-organized espionage system would be necessary in order to infiltrate British operations.
+This made Washington realize that a more discreet and well-organized espionage system would be necessary to infiltrate British operations.
 He decided that civilians would attract less attention than soldiers, and he asked William Duer to recommend a suitable agent.
 Duer recommended Nathaniel Sackett; his army contact was Hale's former classmate, then Captain Benjamin Tallmadge.

-Sackett had some success, for example the discovery that the British were building flat-bottomed boats for a campaign against Philadelphia; however, Washington felt he did not produce enough correct intelligence fast enough, and Sackett was soon paid off.
+Sackett had some success, for example, the discovery that the British were building flat-bottomed boats for a campaign against Philadelphia; however, Washington felt he did not produce enough correct intelligence fast enough, and Sackett was soon paid off.
 Early in 1777, American Colonel Elias Dayton set up a spy network on Staten Island, which worked with an established network known as the Mersereau Ring.

 The British victory at the Battle of Brandywine on September 11, 1777, led to the capture of Philadelphia on September 26, which became a new focus of intelligence gathering.
 Washington assigned this task to Major John Clark.
 Recently returned to service after being wounded before Brandywine, Clark set up a successful network, but poor health forced him to take up a desk job.